sighupio/furyctl/README.md

   version     Prints the client version information
 ```

-## Download and manage the Kubernetes Fury Distribution modules
+## Download and manage the KFD modules

-`furyctl` can be used as a package manager for Fury distribution.
+`furyctl` can be used as a package manager for the KFD.
-It offers a simple way to download all the desired modules of the Fury Distribution by reading a single `Furyfile`.
+It providers a simple way to download all the desired modules of the KFD by reading a single `Furyfile`.

 The process requires the following steps:

 1. Write a `Furyfile`
-2. Use `furyctl vendor` to download all the modules
+2. Run `furyctl vendor` to download all the modules

 ### 1. Write a Furyfile

 A `Furyfile` is a simple YAML formatted file that lists which modules (and versions) of the KFD you want to download.

 An example `Furyfile` is the following:

 ```yaml